 Remembering Henrik Larsson’s brief loan spell at Manchester United

-Long before Zlatan Ibrahimovic arrived on these shores, Henrik Larsson was a Swede who became a cult hero at Manchester United.
+Long before Zlatan Ibrahimovic arrived on these shores, Henrik Larsson was the Swedish international who became a cult hero at Manchester United.

 The striker’s three goals in 13 appearances may suggest that Larsson’s loan spell at Old Trafford was quite underwhelming, but those statistics don’t quite tell the full story.